mizool/playbook/docs/code-conventions/sql.md

 - Only when there is a good reason to have the database coerce or round input values to a certain precision or scale, use `decimal(p,s)` with appropriate values.
   One such reason, obviously, is that the respective project does not use PostgreSQL.

-- Although `numeric` and `decimal` are synonyms, we use each exclusively for the purpose given above in order to make our intentions more obvious.
+- ANSI SQL specifies that `numeric` and `decimal` are synonyms.
-  Therefore, never use `numeric(p,s)` (with scale and precision) or `decimal` (without scale and precision).
+  To avoid any potential confusion, our code exclusively uses the `decimal` name for this datatype.

 [^1]: See the paragraph on "unconstrained numeric" columns in the [numeric datatypes](https://www.postgresql.org/docs/current/datatype-numeric.html#DATATYPE-NUMERIC-DECIMAL) chapter of the PostgreSQL docs.